qri-io/website/content/blog/mlb_homeruns.md

   **C.**  Wouldn’t it be nice to know that if I wanted to take a different approach, I could take their work, copy it, and adapt it as I saw fit?

-  **D.**  And wouldn’t it be nice to have the script tied to the data, so I could simply re-run it and retrieve updated rankings?
-[Coming soon: Ability to set a script to retrieve the baseball reference data at a specific frequency, so I could have a new version every day, week, month, or season]
+  **D.**  And wouldn’t it be nice to have the script tied to the data, so I could simply re-run it and retrieve updated rankings? *[Coming soon: Ability to set a script to run by itself, retrieve data at a specific frequency, and update my data itself -- giving me a new version every day, week, month, or season]*

 I’ve used qri to do each of those.
 Here’s how:

 **Transform Scripts: from web scraping to a qri dataset**